 Dr Robin Shail

-Evidence for latest Carboniferous - Early Permian post-Variscan extension
+Onshore evidence for latest Carboniferous - Early Permian post-Variscan extension

 During this latest Carboniferous - Early Permian extensional episode, a wide variety of regional D3 structures (folds, foliations, faults, shear zones), typically associated with a top-sense-of-shear to the SSE, were developed in Devonian / Carboniferous rocks and the earliest (>289 Ma) Cornubian granites.
 Descriptions of these structures, their kinematics, position in the regional deformation chronology and timing relative to granite generation and emplacement, are presented in Alexander and Shail (1995), Alexander and Shail (1996) and Hughes et al. (2009).
 A preliminary evaluation of lineaments across SW England, using Object-Based Image Analysis, which in part reflects the post-convergence history, has been presented by Yeomans et al. (2018).